Strategic Branding: Guide to Brand Strategy

 For example, you're a business-to-business (B2B) marketing agency working with a client who sells high-end products.

-You may have decided that your tone of voice should be more casual and conversational when talking to B2B audiences.
+You may have decided that your voice should be more casual and conversational when talking to B2B audiences.

 This is a valuable strategy for the client because it creates an air of professionalism and is much easier for a B2B audience to understand.